 This significance covers ⭐ Why Does This Matter? within Voting Rights for GCSE History.
-Revise Voting Rights in America 1920-1973 for GCSE History with 10 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Voting Rights in America 1920-1973 for GCSE History with 12 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 7 of 14 in this topic.
 Use this significance to connect the idea to the wider topic before moving on to questions and flashcards.

 ⭐ Why Does This Matter?